fbriody/AP_Stats/README.md

 ## License
-Feel free to adapt and share as long as credit is give and distribute under the same terms.
+Feel free to adapt and share as long as credit is given and materials are distributed under the same terms.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.